anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter08.md

 - Describe the purpose of this chapter, which includes, but not limited to:
 - Test Case Gaps (analysis)
 -	Automation Gaps
--	Open Stack release Comparisons (Train, Ussuri, etc)
+-	OpenStack release Comparisons (Train, Ussuri, etc)

 <a name="8.2"></a>
 ## 8.2 Openstack Release Comparisons